deargle/deargle.github.io/_security_assignments/lab_security_onion.md

         http contains "cars.php"

-    Note again the IP address of the attack host -- in this case, the destination ip address.
-Right-click the destination field, then choose `Apply as Filter` > `Selected`.
+    This should return one result -- the one web request associated with fetching a route called "cars.php".
+For this record, note again the IP address of the attack host -- in this case, the destination ip address.

+    For this one record, right-click the destination field value (the ip address), then choose `Apply as Filter` > `Selected`.
 This will filter the entire tracefile to only activity with a destination ip matching this field.
 Let's filter even further to only select the records with `HTTP` protocol.
     This can be done by appending `and http` after your `ip.dst ==` filter expression.

     You should now see three HTTP requests to this malicious IP.
-We know that the second one, the `GET /cars.php`, is the one that delivered the malware.
+We recognize the second one -- the `GET /cars.php` one.
+It is the one that delivered the malware.
 Let's look at the first one -- right-click `Follow TCP Stream` it.
-    You will notice that this HTTP reqeust as a `REFERER` header.
+    You will notice that this HTTP request as a `REFERER` header.
 This is http-speak for the site that redirected the browser to the current one.
 Note the value for the `REFERER`.
     There is a good chance that this is a compromised website.
 They're probably all compromised, but hey, world we live in.
 Fix or blacklist one site at a time.

     {% include lab_question.html question='What is the domain name of the “referer” website that referred the Windows VM to the IP that delivered the malware?' %}